Seed7

 (in array integer: a) ex (in array integer: b) is func

-var array array integer: result is 0 times 0 times 0;
+var array array integer: product is 0 times 0 times 0;

 local